A mandatory code being developed by ACCC will create ‘level playing field’ in media landscape. Josh Frydenberg says

 It’s correct to say Google doesn’t take much material from media companies.
 Often it isn’t much more than a headline and an opening paragraph.
 Although that is where most of the gold sits in a news story.

 Google gives something back in the way of a link to the original story.
 Yet often, once a Google reader has seen the head and the opening par, the incentive to click a link has gone.

 It’s more complicated with Facebook.
 Sometimes people cut and paste entire stories into Facebook posts.
 That means when someone reads the story in that timeline, Facebook gets to sell the advertisement, not the publisher.
 It means Facebook gets rich on someone else’s work.
 But then that is the Facebook business model.

-The flip side of this argument is that media outlets are dependent on Facebook and Google to deliver those links to help readers find stories.
+The flip side of this argument is that media outlets depend on Facebook and Google to deliver links to help readers find stories.
 It’s a form of dependency that means relying on the parasite that is eating you to also continue feeding you.

 Australia’s approach may not be the best way of tackling the problem.
 Yet it is good to recognise that there is a problem and to attempt to tackle it.